wattdepot/scripts/README.md

 scripts
 =======

 Shell scripts to simplify development of the WattDepot site.
+Note that you will need to have [Jekyll](http://jekyllrb.com/) installed to run all the scripts other than `wattdepot-install.sh`.

 wattdepot-install.sh
 --------------------